You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 Pour speed and height

-The Kalita’s three holes act as a flow regulator.
+The Kalita’s three holes function as a flow regulator.
 Dump water in a wobbly circle from a cheap gooseneck and the flat bed still levels itself between pulses.
-I have brewed it with a stovetop kettle and no pouring skill at all and landed within 10 seconds of target time.
+Last week I brewed a bag of Counter Culture Hologram on mine using a stovetop kettle and almost no pouring technique, and the timer still landed within 10 seconds of target.

-The V60 has no such governor.
-A fast, high pour digs a crater in the center of the bed and water races down the spiral ribs, bypassing grounds.
-Result: thin, sour coffee.
-A slow, careful pour from 3–5 cm above the bed is not optional on a V60 — it is the recipe.
+The V60 offers no such governor.
+A fast, high pour digs a crater in the center and water races down the spiral ribs, bypassing grounds.
+The cup goes thin and sour.
+A slow, careful pour from 3–5 cm above the bed isn’t optional on a V60.
+It is the recipe.

 Forgiveness winner: Kalita, by a wide margin.